Brooklyn Mirador

 Lincoln was elected in November 1860.
 On Dec 15, William Backhouse Astor Sr (1792-1875), son of the John Jacob Astor (1763-1848), to save the Union, protect their investments and prevent secession or war, held the 'Pine Street Meeting' in New York City with the most influential Democratic politicians and merchants.
 They passed resolutions urging added protection for slavery and appointed a committee headed by former President Fillmore (who had signed the Fugitive Slave Law in 1850) to assure the South and Jefferson Davis of their support to amend the Constitution to provide permanent protection for slavery.

-John Jacob Astor III (1822-1890), William's first son, was a Union General under George McClellan (the Democratic candidate who opposed Lincoln for re-election in 1864).
+John Jacob Astor III, was a Union General under George McClellan (the Democratic candidate who opposed Lincoln for re-election in 1864).
 Earlier he had funded the tugboat 'Yankee' to reinforce the troops at Fort Sumter.
 His wife, Augusta, helped raise New York's first black regiment in 1864.
+William B. Astor Jr. married Caroline Schermerhorn, his Layfayette Place neighbor, who became the Mrs. Astor, hostess to the 'Elite 400.'

-Construction of the Arch in Grand Army Plaza began 1889 and the first son of John Jacob Astor III, William Waldorf Astor (1848-1919) razed the family's mansion on Fifth Avenue and 33rd Street and built the 13-story Waldorf Hotel which opened in 1893.
-The mansion at 350 Fifth Avenue, was converted to the 17-story Astoria Hotel in 1897 by John Jacob Astor IV (1864-1912) who died on the Titanic, the only son of William Backhouse Astor Jr. (1830-92), William Sr.'s second son.
+As construction of the Arch in Grand Army Plaza began 1889, the son of John Jacob Astor III, William Waldorf Astor (1848-1919) razed the family's mansion on Fifth Avenue and 33rd Street and built the 13-story Waldorf Hotel which opened in 1893.
+He moved to England to become the 1st Viscount Astor and is buried in Buckinghamshire.
+After his mother Caroline moved uptown, the mansion at 350 Fifth Avenue, was converted to the 17-story Astoria Hotel in 1897 by John Jacob Astor IV (1864-1912) who died on the Titanic.
+He was the only son of William Backhouse Astor Jr.

 Olmsted (1822-1903)